 To evaluate whether the Petitioner's proposed endeavor satisfies the national importance requirement we look to evidence documenting the "potential prospective impact" of his work.
-Although the Petitioner's statements reflect his intention to expand his business operations and to offer general and operational consulting services to future clients, he has not offered sufficient information and evidence to demonstrate that the prospective impact of his proposed endeavor rises to the level of national importance.
+Although the Petitioner's statements reflect his intention to provide engineering services for his prospective U.S. employer and its clients, he has not offered sufficient information and evidence to demonstrate that the prospective impact of his proposed endeavor rises to the level of national importance.
 In Dhanasar we determined that the petitioner's teaching activities did not rise to the level of having national importance because they would not impact his field more broadly.
 Id. at 893.
-Here, we conclude the record does not show that the Petitioner's proposed endeavor stands to sufficiently extend beyond his company, partnerships, and clientele to impact his field or the industry more broadly at a level commensurate with national importance.
+Here, we conclude the